Can I Adopt?

 If you're looking to adopt a child just remember, there’s no perfect profile of an adopter.
-Children need adoptive parents who will care for them throughout their childhood and into adult lives and provide a stable and caring home, and importantly, love them for who they are.
+Children need adoptive parents who will care for them throughout their childhood and into adult lives and provide a stable and caring home, and most importantly, love them for who they are.

 - Can you adopt?